 Also: If you prefer the things you like to be dead instead of alive, then please don't mind me while I slowly inch backwards and look for an exit....
 Hey, what's that over there?....

 4. i heard of a vegan who got sick / diseased / dead.

 Well then that poor hypothetical person you think you know suffered from idiocy, not veganism.

 I've been vegan for 24 years so if being vegan kills you then I must be a freaking superhero.

 There are tons of strong, powerful and successful vegan athletes all around the globe.
-I cannot possibly list them all but here's a small sampling.
-There are bodybuilders like John Lewis of Badass Vegan, rugby players like Anthony Mullally, NFL players like David Carter The 300 Pound Vegan, UFC fighters like Abel Trujilllo, tennis champs like Martina Navratilova and Venus and Serena Williams, heavyweight boxers like David Haye, Olympic athletes, marathon runners, swimmers, race car drivers, and even Mr. Universe, all out there rocking it super healthy on a plant-based diet.
+There are bodybuilders like John Lewis of Badass Vegan, rugby players like Anthony Mullally, NFL players like David Carter The 300 Pound Vegan, UFC fighters like Abel Trujilllo, tennis champs like Martina Navratilova and Venus and Serena Williams, heavyweight boxers like David Haye, Olympic athletes, marathon runners, swimmers, race car drivers, and even Mr. Universe, and more, all out there rocking it super healthy on a plant-based diet.

 None of them are sick, diseased or dead.
 But what does make you sick, diseased and dead?
 Eating meat.
 Numerous studies have shown a direct link between diet and disease, and even how a plant-based diet can not only stop, but reverse diseases.
 Go to Learn and watch What the Health for more.

 5. plants have feelings too so it's just as wrong to eat plants.

 A. No, they do not have central nervous systems like animals, which transmits pain signals to the brain.

 B. That's still not a reason to eat animals who very obviously feel fear and pain.